nickreich/methods2/pages/schedule.md

 * Problem Set 1: Due Thursday, 2/13/2014 (by the beginning of class)
 * Add one or two simple linear regressions to your dataset write-up.
 * Finish OpenIntro Lab 7.
-* Install the HSAUR2 package, read up on and explore the BtheB dataset <!--(hint: ``?BtheB``).
-Be prepared to describe the dataset and answer questions about it in next class. -->
+* Install the HSAUR2 package, read up on and explore the BtheB dataset (hint: ``?BtheB``).
+Be prepared to describe the dataset and answer questions about it in next class.

 #### Class 4 (Jan 30): Hands-on SLR practice
 _Activities_